By Ken Zurski

 Dive from the fourteenth floor”

 A financial whiz even as a young man, Gould started surveying and plotting maps for land in rural New York, where he grew up.
-It was tough work, but not much pay, at least not enough for the ambitious Gould.
+It was tough work, but not much pay, at least not enough for Gould.
 In 1856 he met a successful tanner – good work at the time – who taught Gould how to make leather from animal skins and tree bark.
 Gould found making money just as easy as fashioning belts and bridles.
-He found a few rich backers, hired a few good men and started his own tanning company by literally building a town from scratch in the middle of a vacant but abundant woodland.
+He found a few rich backers, hired a few men and started his own tanning company by literally building a town from scratch in the middle of a vacant but abundant woodland.
 When the money started to flow, the backers balked, accusing Gould of deception.
-Their suspicions led to a takeover of the plant forcing Gould out.
+Their suspicions led to a takeover.
 The workers, who all lived quite comfortably in the new town they built and named Gouldsborough, rallied around Gould and took the plant back by force, in a shootout no less, although no one was seriously hurt.

 Gould won the day, but the business was ruined.
 By sheer luck, another promising venture opened up.
 A friend and fellow leather partner had some stock in a small upstate New York railroad line.
 The line was dying and the stock price plummeted.
 So Gould bought up the stock, all of it in fact, with what little earnings he had left, and began improving the line.
 Eventually the rusty trail hooked up with a larger line and Gould was back in business.
 He now owned the quite lucrative Erie Railroad.